mtorabirad/PricePrediction/project_predicting_AirBnB_prices.md

 ##### Meeting the Homoscedasticity Assumption

-To check whether the errors are homoskedastic or not, I plot the errors against the predicted values as shown below
+To check whether the errors are homoskedastic or not, the errors were plotted against the predicted values as shown below

 !["Homoskedasticity"](Figures/LinearRegressionHomoskedasticity.png)<br/>

+In the above plot, the horizontal and vertical axes represent the scaled prices and residuals, respectively.
 It is evident that the errors are not homoskedastic because if they were, different points would have had a random uniform distribution against the target value.
 Of course, there are more formal ways of checking for homoskedasticity, such as performing Breush-Pagan or Goldfeld-Quandt tests, but those methods were not pursued here because the above figure already clearly reveals that the errors are not homoskedastic.

 ##### Meeting the Normality Assumption